Port Canaveral and Cocoa Beach Beaches – A Guide for Cruisers and Visitors

 - Costs – Average $15 to $19 per adult for the round-trip usually including 15% shopping discount vouchers but this depends on the cruise line.

 - Description – This is a cruise line bus service running continually throughout the day during your cruise ship visit.
-You will travel to Alan Shepard Park in a large air-conditioned bus.
+You will travel to Alan Shepard Park in a large air-conditioned bus or smaller vans.

 - Negatives – While convenient, it can get expensive if you have more than 2 people in your group.
 UberX will cost between $25 and $35 per car round-trip (maximum 4 adults).
 Also, you do not get to choose which beach you want to visit – it will be Alan Shepard Park Beach and that’s it.
 And you will have lines as shown in the pictures below!